DerekSelander/dsdump/README.md

 # xref

 Some ugly mix between `class-dump`, `nm`, and `vmmap`.
 This tool is great for an initial first passes at inspecting executables to see what's in them before jumping to your favorite jtool/hopper/Ghidra/IDA/whatevs

+## Installing

+Upon building the repo, xref will install itself in `/usr/local/bin`.
+Make sure you have write access to that directory and it's already created else the Xcode project will fail to build.

+## Usage
 ```
  Usage: xref <options> macho_file
  A cross between nm and vmmap for finding references to symbols (C, ObjC, Swift), both statically and in programs in memory